tutorial

 What does MCP stand for?#

 Model Context Protocol.
 It's an open standard for connecting AI applications to external tools and data.
+Created by Anthropic in November 2024, now governed by the Linux Foundation's Agentic AI Foundation.

 Is MCP only for Claude/Anthropic?#